ai/about-postcss/speech.md

 ---

-So, how modular CSS processor works?
+So, how does a modular CSS processor work?

 PostCSS core contains only two small parts.
 CSS parser which returns tree of node’s objects.
 And stringifier that converts node tree to CSS string.